 He sauntered home in his only race to date at Dieppe by a comfortable 2 lengths, jumping for fun and sprinting clear in the straight to win his 3yo hurdle.
 His current connections have been telling Peter and Toby since January, that he is a future Champion Hurdle horse, well before the horse even set foot on a racecourse.
 Watch his debut race win replay on ATR here: https://www.attheraces.com/racecard/Dieppe/22-May-2020/1230.

-Horses like PAROS have never before come onto Middleham Park’s radar, but in this strange year, we are being afforded a unique opportunity.
-The world is Paros’ oyster, if Peter, Toby and current connections are correct.
+Horses like PAROS have never before come onto Middleham Park’s radar, but in this strange year, we have been afforded a unique opportunity to acquire him.
+The world is Paros’ oyster, if Peter, Toby and his previous connections are correct.
 Horses with PAROS’ talent can operate for years and years at the top flight over hurdles and fences and can even translate their talent to the Flat at places like Royal Ascot, as Verdana Blue showed only this week.
 Many horses that turn out to be top class over here, that are ex French recruits, come over to England having simply placed on a few occasions in France or have maybe won on their 3rd outing or so, before being bought to come over, so to have Paros’ form credentials in the bag already, really sets him apart, and adds further credence to his extraordinary potential.
-Even if current connections are 10% or 20% wrong about Paros’ level of ability, he can still be a 145 rated, Saturday and Festival performer, racing on the biggest stages, for large prize money pots.
+Even if his previous connections are 10% or 20% wrong about Paros’ level of ability, he can still be a 145 rated, Saturday and Festival performer, racing on the biggest stages, for large prize money pots.
 145 or 168 rated National Hunt performers, depending on what Paros turns out to be, possess serious levels of Flat ability too, as we’ve previously alluded to.

 Given that most of the best 2m hurdlers in the country are trained at Seven Barrows by NICKY HENDERSON OBE, where better to send him to be trained?
 Nicky does so well with his French imports; Buveur D’Air, Epatante and Sprinter Sacre are perfect examples from small French sources where the horses aren’t bred in the purple.

-If a top class National Hunt opportunity with the Champion Trainer is tempting you, do get in touch with Tom Palin, our National Hunt manager if you have any questions: firstname.lastname@example.org.
+If a top class National Hunt opportunity with the Champion Trainer is tempting you, do get in touch with Tom, our National Hunt manager if you have any questions: email@example.com.